gardener/landscaper/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>CDRef is a reference to a component descriptor in a registry.
+<p>Ref is a reference to a component descriptor in a registry.
-Exactly one of CDRef, SecretRef, ConfigMapRef, and CDList has to be specified.</p>
+Exactly one of Ref, SecretRef, ConfigMapRef, and List has to be specified.</p>
 </td>
 </tr>
 <tr>